- Home

 The Cairngorms National Park is the UK’s largest national park – and arguably the most dramatically beautiful.

-Boasting vast, craggy mountains, thundering rivers, ancient forests, gleaming lochs, and views that will quite literally take your breath away, it’s the perfect place to get away from it all.
+Boasting vast, craggy mountains, thundering rivers, ancient forests, gleaming lochs, and views that might just take your breath away, it’s the perfect place to get away from it all.
 Embracing this gloriously wild landscape is also the ideal way to escape the chaos of Christmas!

-Having said that, there’s plenty of festive cheer to be found here too!
+That said, plenty of festive cheer can be found here, too.
 Not only are the pretty villages even lovelier in winter when snow’s on the ground and the pub windows are glowing, but the park is also home to the UK’s only free-ranging reindeer.

-Around 150 reindeer live at the Cairngorm Reindeer Centre and, in December, you can meet these friendly animals – as well as Santa himself!
+Around 150 reindeer are in the Cairngorm Reindeer Herd and, in December, you can meet these friendly animals.
 You can also see polar bears, reindeer, arctic foxes, and snow leopards at the Highland Wildlife Park.

 6. Step into Swansea Bay's Waterfront Winterland, Wales